Towards Explaining Distribution Shifts: Discussion and Limitations

+\textbf{Choosing Between $k$-sparse vs. $k$-cluster Explanations} We first highlight that distribution shift is a highly context-specific problem.
+Thus, the explanation method will likely depend on the nature of the data (e.g., the data may contain natural subgroups or clusters).
+If the sparsity or cluster structure is unknown, we suggest following the logical flow for method selection in \autoref{fig:main} to determine which shift explanation method to use for their specific context.
+In short, the $k$-sparse mappings are useful to allow an operator to see how specific \emph{features} changed from $\sourceD$ to $\targetD$, and the $k$-cluster mappings are useful to track how \emph{sub-groups of samples} changed under the distribution shift.

-A primary challenge in developing distribution shift explanations is determining how to evaluate the ``goodness’’ of a given explanation in a given context.
+\textbf{Evaluating Shift Explanations} A primary challenge in developing distribution shift explanations is determining how to evaluate the efficacy of a given explanation in a given context.
 Evaluating explanations is an active area of research \cite{robnik2018perturbation, molnar2020interpretable, doshi2017towards} with commonalities such as an explanation should be contrastive, succinct, should highlight abnormalities, and should have high fidelity \cite{molnar2020interpretable}.
 For the case of distribution shift explanations, as this is a highly context-dependent problem (dependent on the data setting, task setting, and operator knowledge) and our approach is designed to tackle this problem in general, we do not have a general automated way of measuring whether a given explanation is indeed interpretable.
-Instead, we provide a general contrastive method which supplies the PercentExplained (approximation of fidelity) and the adjustable $k$-level of sparse/cluster mappings (which trades off between succinctness and fidelity) but ultimately leaves the task of validating the explanation up to the operator.
-We believe developing new shift explanation maps and criteria for a specific applications (e.g., explaining the results of experiments ran with different initial conditions), thus offering tighter interpretability measurement bounds, is a rich area for future work.
-An additional challenge is that while the PercentExplained metric shows the fidelity of an explanation (i.e. how aligned $T_\sharp (P_{src})$ and $P_{tgt}$ are), we do not have a method of knowing specifically what is missing from the explanation -- which can be considered a “known unknown”.
-For further discussions of challenges with explaining distribution shifts (e.g., finding an interpretable latent space, approximations of Wasserstein distances in high dimensional regimes, etc.) we point the reader to \autoref{sec:limitations_and_challenges}.
+Instead, we provide a general contrastive method that supplies the PercentExplained (approximation of fidelity) and the adjustable $k$-level of sparse/cluster mappings (which trades off between succinctness and fidelity) but ultimately leaves the task of validating the explanation up to the operator.